 - By being comforted by some of the most wonderful colleagues at VBAT and finally;

-- By recognising the problem.
+- By recognizing the problem.

 In short, the diagnosis was that I always have been tense in my upper legs and butt (who needs squats when you have incontinence?!).
-I did not drink enough water or any type of liquid throughout the day, and did not recognise the signal that my brains gave me to tell me that I should probably go to a toilet in the near future.
+I did not drink enough water or any type of liquid throughout the day and did not recognize the signal that my brains gave me to tell me that I should probably go to a toilet in the near future.
 And to top those wonderful life qualities off, I am blessed with weak pelvic floor muscles.